 Katharina Prochazka | physics + linguistics Katharina Prochazka | physics + linguistics

-What I did before that
+What I also did

 Further information, interactive maps and publications can be found on the project website.